thepangolier/chat.pangolier.com/README.md

 I was inspired by T3 Chat’s original idea of chat branching and wanted to take it a step further by adding real-time collaboration.
 Pangolier Chat lets you see other users’ cursors in the interface and view a comprehensive tree of the conversation, including each branch.

 T3 Chat also features strong visual design fundamentals (spacing, padding, and color contrast).
-Replicating and refining those elements with my own touches was a valuable exercise.
+I wanted to fuse it together with Grok's design aesthetic and added the "Pangolier" design aesthetic ontop.

 I also wanted to showcase that Redis is the most scalable choice for real-time, interactive chat applications, especially with its recent updates for [JSON support](https://redis.io/docs/latest/develop/data-types/json/).